- June 14th, 2014

 It was a very happy moment to come across terrific Camino signage that pointed me along an ancient pilgrim road (Estrada Real meaning Royal Way) the last few kilometres into Golega.

-Today was difficult and my mood was quite low but just like every other day when I’ve arrived in the destination I’ve been greeted by such friendly and kind hosts who make you feel at home straight away.
+Today was challenging and my mood was quite low but just like every other day when I’ve arrived in the destination I’ve been greeted by such friendly and kind hosts who make you feel at home straight away.
 I stayed in a dorm room at Solo Duro (€10) in the most beautiful house, the hostel accommodation was across the courtyard with 2 friendly dogs.
 The host, Lenore, brought me fresh cold watermelon which I lapped up after a nice cold shower.

 I have to say how friendly everyone I’ve met has been.
 Even in a supermarket in Santarem one of the workers came up to me, tapped me on the shoulder and told me to find him if I needed any help.
 Most people speak terrific English as well which is completely different to the experience I had in Spain on the camino last year… Not that I expect anyone to speak English, I’m travelling through Portugal so I should speak Portuguese… But it does make things a lot easier!
 My Portuguese now includes: ice, cold, water, soda water, ham & cheese toasted sandwich, custard tart, good morning and thank you!